 - copper sulphate (very carefully added as too much can be lethal but it is an important additive if your in Copper deficient areas)

-- sun flower seeds
+- sun flower seeds and sunflower oil

 - cod liver oil